mikf/gallery-dl/docs/configuration.rst

     Stop paginating over API results if the length of a batch of returned posts is less than the specified number.
 Defaults to the per-page limit of the current instance, which is 200.
+Note

-    Note: Changing this setting is normally not necessary.
+    Changing this setting is normally not necessary.
 When the value is greater than the per-page limit, gallery-dl will stop after the first batch.
 The value cannot be less than 1.